herteleo/prodea/README.md

 And that's where Prodea comes into play.
 While I could achieve all this without any extra tool, the Prodea CLI assists me in managing the worktrees, creating project branches, and find and open projects quickly.
 Prodea prepends an ascending three digit number to project branch names, inspired by Johnny Decimal, so I can have multiple branches with the same project name (to keep projects in sequence and to prevend naming collisions when I revisit the idea after some time and technic/tool switches).

-Now every time I have an idea I `prodea create` a new project branch, start tinkering and commit & push without regrets. *It's super handy to host tutorial related learning projects, too.* After some time, refinement, and if I decide to convert my project into a real one, I had enough time to cleanup the code and think about a *good* name.
+Now every time I have an idea I `npx prodea create` a new project branch, start tinkering and commit & push without regrets. *It's super handy to host tutorial related learning projects, too.* After some time, refinement, and if I decide to convert my project into a real one, I had enough time to cleanup the code and think about a *good* name.
 Then I just create a fresh repository, copy the files into it, hit push and call it a day.
 With Prodea I have a clean*ish* project start, don't loose any prototyping history, have no fear to commit mistakes or unfinished work, and have a more or less clean repository list.

 Maybe you'll find it useful too.